Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Memory/Cache Memory (高速缓存).md

 This address conversion is done by giving special significance to the bits in the main memory address.
 We first divide the bits into distinct groups we call fields.
 Depending on the mapping scheme, we may have two or three fields.
 How we use these fields depends on the particular mapping scheme being used.

-### How data is copied into cache
-Main memory and cache are both divided into the same size blocks (the size of these blocks varies).
-When a memory address is generated, cache is searched first to see if the required data at that address exists there.
-When the requested data is not found in cache, the entire main memory block in which the requested memory address resides is loaded into cache.
-As previously mentioned, this scheme is successful because of the principle of locality— if an address was just referenced, there is a good chance that addresses in the same general vicinity will soon be referenced as well.
-Therefore, one missed address often results in several found addresses.

 ### 1️⃣ Direct Mapping (DM Cache)
 ![理解 CPU Cache](https://ts1.cn.mm.bing.net/th/id/R-C.336f9fff21b3b61889a7b0246240d69d?rik=02m%2b6ayJ8dx80Q&riu=http%3a%2f%2fwsfdl.oss-cn-qingdao.aliyuncs.com%2fcpu_cache_direct_mapping.png&ehk=X%2fciJqHsMLfkbwxORN159Y4xhlEBbXuPuO2e8E90IeY%3d&risl=&pid=ImgRaw&r=0)

 offset field, block field, tag field